joelmut/staci/README.md

   },
 };

-// You can create the Vuex.Store instance outside createStore,
+// Create the Vuex.Store to later register it in Vue
-// createStore has a property call store, that is the same has Vuex.Store but two diferent instances,
-// you can use both if you want.

-export const store = Vuex.Store(mainStore);
+export const store = new Vuex.Store(mainStore);

-export default createStore(mainStore);
+// createStore returns all the functionality you need to interact with the store export default createStore(mainStore);
 ```